-Members of the Diversity, Equity, Inclusion and Accessibility Council will consist of the DEIA chair, vice chair, Ethnic Diversity Advisory Committee (EDAC) chair, LGBTQ+ Advisory Committee (LGBTQ+AC) chair, chair of Accessibility Work Group, chair of any additional work groups and two at-large members who are thought leaders.
+Members of the Diversity, Equity, Inclusion and Accessibility Council will consist of the DEIA chair, vice chair, Ethnic Diversity Advisory Committee (EDAC) chair, LGBTQ+ Advisory Committee (LGBTQ+AC) chair, chair of Accessibility Panel, chair of any additional panel and two at-large members who are thought leaders.
 These council members will be supported by a board liaison, the new NATA DEIA staff member, and one additional staff liaison.